group experiments are currently being set up at Mount Sinai hospital to test the Cool Fat Burner’s effects on blood glucose levels!

 Quick Refresher on Glucose and Insulin Sensitivity:

 To lower your blood sugar, your body releases insulin from the pancreas.
-Insulin allows the glucose to pass into the cells of your brain, organs, and muscle, to be properly stored or used up as fuel.
-This process thus lowers your blood sugar levels and brings it back to normal.
-But if that glucose does not get used up… it will then be stored as fat tissue… and if it’s chronically too high, it can lead to obesity and various diseases such as Type II diabetes, cardiovascular disease, and possibly dementia related disorders such as Alzheimer’s.
+Insulin allows the glucose to pass into the cells of your brain, organs, and muscle to be properly stored or used up as fuel.
+This process lowers your blood sugar levels and brings it back to normal.
+But if that glucose does not get used up… it will then be stored as fat tissue… and if it’s chronically too high, it can lead to obesity, immune dysfunction, and various diseases such as Type II diabetes, cardiovascular disease, and possibly dementia related disorders such as Alzheimer’s.

 So when your body cannot properly respond to insulin, cannot properly pull glucose (blood sugar) into your organs and muscle to be used as fuel… your body has become insensitive to insulin.
 It no longer reacts to insulin by burning up that extra blood glucose.
 Instead, the extra glucose gets stored as fat, or floats around and increases systemic inflammation, ultimately leading to the metabolic disorders.